protokol/kredential-manager/README.md

 //TODO

 ## License
-This project is licensed under a dual license model.
-For use with the EBSI Vector Pilot project, it is available under the GNU Affero General Public License v3.0 (AGPL-3.0).
-For all other uses, a commercial license is required.
-Please refer to the [AGPL-3.0 license text](https://www.gnu.org/licenses/agpl-3.0.en.html#license-text) for more details on the terms and conditions.
+The project and its applications can be licensed for use under a dual license model.
+For use within the EBSI VECTOR Pilot Project of the European Union and by the stakeholders therein, it is made available free of cost under the GNU Affero General Public License v3.0 ([AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.en.html#license-text)).
+For all other uses, a commercial license, granted on an as-is basis, is available.
+For the avoidance of doubt, a commercial license does not grant the licensee a license to any background IPR or prior creations.
+Please refer to the AGPL-3.0 license text for more details on the terms and conditions.
 For commercial licensing inquiries, please contact us at info@protokol.com.

 # Contact Us For Support And Custom Development